Read what we are doing to promote diversity, inclusion, and social justice.

-The Master of Science degree with a specialization in Communication Sciences and Disorders is a full-time, two-year program focused on speech-language pathology.
-The program is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association.
+The Master of Science degree program (M.S.) in speech-language pathology at Kansas State University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.